Stand As My Witness

 Tajikistan

-The CIVICUS Monitor rates UAE as a closed state.
+CIVICUS Monitor rates Hong Kong as repressed.

 Call for my release by going to the TAKE ACTION section below.